Rrisko/DSAI-project-minesweeeper/README.md

 - ```minesweeper.lp``` used for writing constraints and facts about the game
 - ```playGame.py``` which plays the game and references the first two files

+## How to run?

+To play, you need to run playGame script or import playGame() function form it and run it.
+Make sure you have installed the required libraries.

+Alternatively, you can also watch recordings of the script at work (folder recordings).

 ## How does it work?

 ### Answer set programming